Nexstream/KonnectedPayCordova/README.md

     desc: "...",
     code: "...", // May be undefined if status is not "S"
     amount: "1234.56", // May be undefined if status is not "S"
-    transId: "the transaction id specified in requestPayment()", // May be undefined if status is not "S" }
+    tranId: "the transaction id specified in requestPayment()", // May be
+        // undefined if status is not "S"
+}
 ```